The Clapping Song

 "The Clapping Song" is an American song, written by Lincoln Chase, originally arranged by Charles Calello and recorded by Shirley Ellis in 1965.

 The single sold over a million copies, and peaked at number eight in the United States and number six in the UK.

 Background

 The song was released shortly after Ellis had released "The Name Game".
-"The Clapping Song" incorporates lyrics from the song "Little Rubber Dolly" (which does not contain the ‘three six nine’ part) a 1930s song recorded by the Light Crust Doughboys, and also features instructions for a clapping game.
+"The Clapping Song" incorporates lyrics from the song "Little Rubber Dolly", a 1930s song recorded by the Light Crust Doughboys, and also features instructions for a clapping game.

 Chart performance

-Notable cover versions

-The song has been covered many times: